New or Used Boats: How to Decide Which Type of Boat To Buy

-- Bucks!
-Someone else has covered the 25 to 33 percent depreciation that takes place when a new boat is towed off the dealer’s lot.
-With a used boat, you get more boat for fewer dollars, lower cost per year of ownership, and less on the line if you decide a different style or size boat would better serve you.
+- With a used boat, you get more boat for fewer dollars, lower cost per year of ownership, and less on the line if you decide a different style or size boat would better serve you.

 - It sounds funny, but there’s peace of mind in knowing you’re not going to put the first scratch or ding in the boat.

 - Any initial bugs in boat or motor have likely surfaced and been dealt with.
-For reassurance, and before signing, get a marine survey (see National Association of Marine Surveyors or Society of Accredited Marine Surveyors).
+For reassurance, and before signing, get a marine survey.
 Marine surveyors see what you can’t and look where you won’t.
 First, get a survey.
 Then smile and buy, whittle down the price, draft your own to-do list, or walk away.

 - You get time-tested technologies.
 If a manufacturer brought out a bad boat or balky motor, the Internet and other sources will wave you off.

-Costs to Expect as a New Boat Owner
+Costs to Expect as a New or Used Boat Owner